• Home

 • Keeping up with interim studies season, happening each August to November.

-OPHA has two types of membership – individual membership and group membership.
-Individual and group members receive the same benefits, which we've been working diligently to grow and increase the value of your membership!
+OPHA is a member organization that offers individual memberships for professionals and students to purchase on their own and group memberships for organizations to purchase in bulk for its students, employees, leadership, etc. Individual and group members receive the same benefits, which we've been working diligently to develop and improve to benefit our members!
 Below are just a few of our offerings, and stay tuned for more to come!

 • Virtual and in-person events, such as our annual conference, policy day, and National Public Health Week activities